Revving up marketing campaigns at Zipcar

 #PiDay channel where they could start assigning roles and tasks.

 Like any other day, everyone working on the Pi Day campaign was simultaneously working on other projects with their teams in other Slack channels.
-But Prusik notes that having everyone together in a single project-related channel made it a lot easier, and more efficient, to manage the entire production workflow.
+But Prusik notes that the benefit of having everyone together into a single project-related channel made it a lot easier, and more efficient, to manage the entire production workflow.

 Here’s an example of what a typical workflow in the